 Only a small core group of volunteers undertake the majority of the EWM control program work throughout the year.
 This group of dedicated volunteers represents 1% of the lake community’s population.
-Furthermore 97% of the lake community does not volunteer their time for EWM control project work or for fundraising efforts.
-Those who choose not to donate their time, skills, and experience may cite various reasons (e.g. personal commitments, limited free time, health issues, etc.) for not supporting the EWM control effort.
-Yet those who volunteer also have personal and family commitments, limited free time whether they are fully employed, partially employed, or retired.
+Those who volunteer also have personal and family commitments, limited free time whether they are fully employed, partially employed, or retired.
 There are community residents who have health and mobility issues but are able to volunteer where they can.
 The reality of the volunteer situation is that volunteer fatigue will become a reality as the same volunteers are called upon time and time again to undertake the necessary fundraising and EWM control work.
-Eventually EWM control efforts and fundraising will need to be contracted out or not done at all.
+Ongoing effort to engage the rest of the community and beyond is needed in order to avoid volunteer burnout.

 3. EWM Control Options

 Our options of proven control methods are limited.
 There are no viable biological control methods.
 Unlike the United States where the primary control method is the application of various types of aquatic herbicides, the only herbicide approved by Health Canada to manage invasive aquatic plants is a contact herbicide (brand name Reward) that only slows the plant's growth rather than kill the plant.
 Mechanical harvesting and chemical herbicides only provide short-term control and have negative impacts on native vegetation.
 As we continue to try alternative strategies, research and evaluation are necessary to determine the most effective approach for Farlain Lake and to be able to share the results with other affected communities.